Icenium/bond-content/grocery-list/lesson-2.md

 #### Action

 * **j**.
-Return to your AppBuilder project by returning to your workspace (click the “Grocery List app” link in the top-right corner of the screen), and then clicking the “Grocery List” box.
+Return to your AppBuilder project by returning to your app's homepage (click the “Grocery List” link in the top-right corner of the screen), and then clicking the “Grocery List Code” box.
 * **k**.
 Open your app.js file from the scripts folder, and add the following code as the very first thing in the `initialize()` function:
 ```
 el.Users.login("username", "password",